Garver, Calhoun power Rangers to 10-4 win over Royals - WHIZ News

 KANSAS CITY, Mo.
 (AP) — Mitch Garver and Kole Calhoun each had two hits, two runs and two RBIs, leading the Texas Rangers to a 10-4 win over the Kansas City Royals on Monday night.

-Garver’s two RBIs came on his eighth homer of the season in the fifth inning.
+Garver’s two RBIs came on his eighth homer of the season in the fifth inning as the Rangers won for the third straight season on manager Chris Woodward’s birthday.

+“I asked for double-digits and they got it for me,” Woodward said.
+“Our team is so talented … I know hitting is hard.
+I was a hitter and I know how hard it is.”

+Every Rangers starter except Marcus Semien had at least one hit, and every starter but Charlie Culberson scored at least one run.

 Martin Perez (6-2) was shaky early but settled in, allowing four runs on seven hits in the win.
 He walked two and struck out six.